Local testing of GitHub Pages on MacOS

 Published:

-I am a postbaccalaureate Intramural Research Training Award (IRTA) researcher at the Machine Learning Core at the National Institute of Mental Health, directed by Dr. Francisco Pereira.
-I work on experimental machine learning applications in psychology, psychiatry, and neuroscience and statistical research on functional mixed models.
+I am a first year PhD student at the Statistics and Data Science Department at Carnegie Mellon University.
+I am in the process of switching to a joint PhD with the Program in Neural Computation.
+Previously, I was a postbaccalaureate Intramural Research Training Award (IRTA) researcher at the Machine Learning Core at the National Institute of Mental Health, directed by Dr. Francisco Pereira.
+I worked on experimental machine learning applications in psychology, psychiatry, and neuroscience and statistical research on functional mixed models.

 I sometimes stylize my name as aL to avoid sans serif ambiguities with “AI”.
-This has been a recurring problem for an aL interested in artificial intelligence.
+This has been a recurring problem for an aL adjaced to machine learning.

 The site is mashed together from the Jekyll theme Minimal Mistakes and its fork Academic Pages, which may cause strange inconsistencies and layout failures.
 I use the font Atkinson Hyperlegible for readability.